jupyterhub/jupyterhub-deploy-teaching/docs/source/index.rst

 =======================

 `Abstract <abstract-teaching>`_

 `Contents <content>`_

+Version: |version|

+Date: |today|

 .. _abstract-teaching:

 Abstract
 --------
-The deployment is designed for teaching a small to medium group of trusted users.
+This deployment is designed for teaching a small to medium group of trusted users.

 As a simple, reusable JupyterHub deployment for your reference, this